node-projects/dock-spawn-ts/README.md

     // Convert existing elements on the page into "Panels".
     // They can then be docked on to the dock manager
     // Panels get a titlebar and a close button, and can also be
-    // converted to a floating dialog box which can be dragged / resized let solution = new PanelContainer(document.getElementById("#solution_window"), dockManager);
+    // converted to a floatingdialog box which can be dragged / resized let solution = new PanelContainer(document.getElementById("#solution_window"), dockManager);
     let output = new PanelContainer(document.getElementById("#output_window"), dockManager);
     let properties = new PanelContainer(document.getElementById("#properties_window"), dockManager);